smcclab/nime25/submissions.md

 {: .info-box }
 The NIME CMT submission website will open by **4 December, 2024**

-All NIME submissions need to be uploaded to our submission website on CMT.
+All NIME submissions need to be uploaded to our submission website on CMT: <https://cmt3.research.microsoft.com/NIME2025>

 Please note that author names must be entered accurately in CMT by the submission deadline.
 Authors cannot be added or removed to papers after they have been submitted.